Television on the road

 The earliest television transmissions came from studios, where cameras and equipment were safe from unpredictable weather conditions.
 But broadcasters, including the BBC, soon began to experiment with producing television from external locations.

 Sport coverage soon became a key part of the TV schedule.
 Outside broadcasts, as they became known in Britain, added variety and immediacy to the television schedule.
 They also decentralised television.
-Outside broadcast cameras could be driven to almost any location in the United Kingdom, reducing the sense that television was a metropolitan industry which sent its programming from major cities to regions and provincial capitals.
+Outside broadcast crews could travel to almost any location in the United Kingdom, reducing the sense that television was a metropolitan industry which sent its programming from major cities to regions and provincial capitals.

 Outside broadcast technologies allowed a diverse range of light entertainment and sporting events to be transmitted to the nation from almost any corner of Britain.
 They provided live coverage of some of the nation’s most significant events, from FA Cup Finals to Royal Weddings, from variety shows to live location reports.